Web Design Resources

 Search Engine Optimization

 Search engine optimization (SEO) is the term used for the methods used to obtain the best ranking possible.
-It is important for you to understand that most search engines will determine your ranking based upon the relevance of the information on your site.
+It is important to understand that most search engines will determine your ranking based upon the relevance of the information on your site.

 Adding Your Site

 To get your website linked, click on the Help menu for the search engine you wish to list your site with.
+Each search engine has a different method for submitting new sites for inclusion and there are no guarantees.